 Academic Affairs is responsible for the overall coordination and administration of the academic program.
 Led by the vice president for Academic Affairs, it supports faculty program and curriculum development, administers programs and allocates resources in the form of departmental budgets, library materials, office and teaching space, computing, travel and research funding, international study programs, grants and contract assistance, and equipment.

 The following departments comprise Academic Affairs.
 For more information please visit their below listed websites.

 The Center for Interdisciplinary Studies (CIS) houses a number of interdisciplinary majors that are not offered by an academic department.
 These majors are designed by faculty.

-The Center for Teaching & Learning (CTL) is a place where experts in technology, library sciences, and education work together under one roof to support the work of the Davidson community of scholars-from first-year students to tenured professors.
-The center is located in the renovated E.H.
-Little Library with a satellite tutoring location in the South basement of Chambers.
+The John Crosland Jr. Center for Teaching & Learning (CTL) is a place where experts in technology, library sciences, and education work together under one roof to support the work of Davidson scholars–from first-year students to tenured professors.
+The Center is conveniently located on the main level of the E.H.
+Little library.

 The Dean Rusk International Studies Program works to give a global dimension to every student's education.
 The program includes the offices of Study Abroad, the International Student Adviser, and the Grants and Programming office.

 Grants and Contracts is a full-service (pre- and post-award) office that manages administrative processes related to externally funded grants.
 The office acts as a liaison between faculty, college administrators, and funding agencies.

 The E.H.
 Little Library provides information services to students and faculty.
 The library houses over 600,000 volumes and includes books, periodicals, government documents and electronic resources.
 The Music Library in the Sloan Music Center houses a collection of over 10,000 items including reference books, scores, sound recordings, and videos.